lemire/fast_double_parser/README.md

 (configuration: Apple clang version 11.0.0, I7-7700K)

 We expect string numbers to follow [RFC 7159](https://tools.ietf.org/html/rfc7159).
+In particular, the parser will reject overly large values that would not fit in binary64.
+It will not produce NaN or infinite values.

 ## Requirements